ivy-net/ivynet-docs/docs/client/AVSstartup.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

-# Metrics Setup
+# AVS startup scripts

 ## How to start an AVS in bridge mode